Overview

 Figure 16: Modal split of inland passenger traffic

-The share of road freight transport has increased over time, reaching 87.1% in 2022.
-However, this has been at the expense of rail freight traffic, which has fallen sharply by 72%.
-The absolute value of waterway traffic fell by 43% over the same period.
+Source: ODYSSEEThe share of road freight transport has increased over time, reaching 85.7% in 2023.
+However, this has been at the expense of rail freight traffic, which has fallen sharply by 73% since 2000, resulting in a share of 7.3% in the modal split.
+Waterway traffic similarly fell by 56% over the same period, resulting in a share of 6.9%.

 Figure 17: Modal split of inland freight traffic